 Equity is one of the core principles of Bakersfield College, and that includes health equity, which the American Public Health Association defines as “everyone [having] the opportunity to attain their highest level of health”.
 Establishing a tobacco-free campus is a crucial part of achieving health equity, ensuring that BC is a healthy environment for all of the students who come here to reach the next step on their path to academic and career goals.

-Tobacco use on campus is in direct opposition to BC’s commitment to health equity, as tobacco use and exposure to second and third-hand smoke causes and worsens lung and heart disease.
+Tobacco use on campus is in direct opposition to BC’s commitment to health equity, like tobacco use and exposure to second and third-hand smoke causes and worsens lung and heart disease.
 Tobacco exposure undermines the success of tobacco users who are trying to quit and former tobacco users who strive to remain tobacco-free, as well as students expecting to live in a tobacco-free environment.
-Medical research is conclusive that all individuals are in danger from direct, second and third-hand tobacco exposure.
+Medical research is conclusive that all individuals are in danger from direct, second, and third-hand tobacco exposure.
 Simply put, tobacco poses a barrier to the open and free access to places where tobacco is used.

 BC recognizes that tobacco is an addictive substance, and the college will provide support and resources to those who currently use tobacco, those who wish to quit using tobacco products, and those who have already quit.
-It has been demonstrated that tobacco-free campuses are environments where people who have started to become and who have achieved tobacco independence can remain tobacco free.
+It has been demonstrated that tobacco-free campuses are environments where people who have started to become and who have achieved tobacco independence can remain tobacco-free.

 In the fall of 2016, BC participated in an assessment survey of college health trends utilizing the standardized National College Health Assessment (NCHA).
 The results of this study regarding tobacco use were reported as follows: